SSX seeks new post doc for ALPHA work

 SSX among awards of ARPA-E funding through the ALPHA project tackling fusion

-ARPA-E (Advanced Research Projects Agency for Energy) has made over $30 million availible for research grants in alternative fusion research through a program called ALPHA (Accelerating Low Cost Plasma Heating and Assembly).
+ARPA-E (Advanced Research Projects Agency for Energy) has made over $30 million available for research grants in alternative fusion research through a program called ALPHA (Accelerating Low Cost Plasma Heating and Assembly).
 Swarthmore has received a contract from this agency to study the prospects of a twisted Taylor state as a target for a fusion energy reactor.
 While the turbulent evolution of the Taylor state has been a recent focus of the SSX lab, this new project will explore the compression properties of this spring-like magnetized plasma.
 The contract will run for three years and allow the construction of four pulse power circuits and eight copper coils.
-This equiptment will allow the plasma produced in SSX to be very strongly pushed or compressed.
+This equipment will allow the plasma produced in SSX to be very strongly pushed or compressed.
 SSX is among nine projects to have received funding from ARPA-E for the ALPHA effort.
 The full description for the SSX project is below.
-See the annoucement and list of funded teams.
+See the announcement and list of funded teams.

 Swarthmore College – Swarthmore, PA Plasma Accelerator on the Swarthmore Spheromak Experiment- $493,238